 An appropriate investigation of any accident, incident or near miss will be carried out by a member of the School Management Team, assisted by the appointed Health & Safety Advisor, if required.
-The investigation will establish the actual or underlying cause of the incident and will enable the school to instigate additional control measures to prevent re-occurrence.
+The investigation

 The school recognises and accepts the legal duties placed upon them by the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 that require them to report and record some work-related accidents by the quickest means possible.